 For over three decades, Cain has toured all over North America and made repeated trips around the world.
 He's performed at the Chicago Blues Festival, The Doheny Blues Festival, The Philadelphia Blues Festival, The Waterfront Blues Festival in Portland, and many others.
 He's played concerts and festivals in Argentina, Uruguay, Italy, Spain, France, Belgium, The Netherlands, Sweden, Norway, Switzerland, Australia, New Zealand, Russia, the Ukraine, and more.

-, Chris Cain is ready to reach his largest audience yet.
+Now, with Raisin' Cain, Chris Cain is ready to reach his largest audience yet.
 He'll tour non-stop and host guitar clinics when he can.
 Cain is always happy to share his talent with fans and fellow musicians.
 "I'm as much a fan as a musician," Cain says.
 "And I'm as excited to be making music today as I was when I was a teenager.
 More than ever before, I just play what I feel."

 1990 Cuttin' Loose (Blind Pig)